xtuc/cookie-law-bundle/README.md

 ## Provider

-The provider contains the rules to allowing cookie creation.
+The provider contains the rules to allow cookie creation.

 ```php
 <?php